 I realize that you're surrounded by people who are very busy sleeping with each other and attending every literary event they can find where there is free wine from a box, so you might have some slightly skewed perceptions about what your writing life is going to be like after graduation, but exactly what, to your mind, makes a writer "real"?

 I wake up every morning and start writing.
-This wackiness goes on for somewhere between two and six hours.
+I write for four to six hours.
 Then I go about the business of my day, cleaning the house, reading, and maybe playing a video game or something.
 Twice a week during the school season I go to teach English and ESL for night school at a community college, but every other evening involves a couple more hours of revision.
 Periodically, I will spend entire days in front of my keyboard.

 |Picture of me holding paycheck has been replaced|